 The doctrine overrides common law, which states that vehicle owners may not be liable for damages caused by someone who borrowed their vehicle.

-Proving Vicarious Liability
+Proving Vicarious Liability in Texas

 If your injuries were the result of someone who was acting within the scope of their employment or on behalf of someone else, several pieces of evidence may be used to help prove a third party is liable for your damages, such as: